 Remembering Norman Gaddini . . .

-this master artist owned and operated Sonoma County's oldest operating
+owned and operated Sonoma County's oldest operating art gallery,

 Born in Healdsburg on January 9, 1911, Norman developed an interest in art at an early age.
 As a boy, he studied cartooning and received art instruction through correspondence courses and in high school.
 However, like many coming of age during the Great Depression, he was strongly discouraged from pursuing an art career and was pushed towards a more practical career.
 Consequently, when enrolled at the University of California at Berkeley, he took business courses.

 During a required routine physical examination, a U.C. doctor informed Norman he had a heart murmur.
 The 20-year old was devastated when he was also told he would not live past his early forties.
 Despite what he referred to as his death sentence, he continued his university studies until his father died in a tractor accident.
 He then returned home to Winters to run, along with his older brother Weaver, the family apricot and almond farm.
 For the next forty years, there was little time to pursue art, although he took every opportunity to draw and paint.
 Ranching and hard work apparently cured his heart, for the murmur eventually disappeared.
 He worked the farm until retiring in 1970; finally, he could pursue his passion.

 Upon moving to Freestone Ridge in West Sonoma County in 1975, Norman immediately enrolled in an art class at Santa Rosa Junior College and received private instruction from several well-known local watercolor artists.
 His own style began to evolve while working with pen & ink, acrylics, watercolor, and oils.